ananyabansal16/codeforces-dashboard/README.md

 This app is built using **React**, **Polaris** (Shopify’s design system), and **React Router** for routing.
 The UI is responsive and adapts to various screen sizes, making it mobile-friendly.

+You can view the deployed version of the app here: [Contest Table App - Deployed on Vercel](https://codeforces-dashboard-alpha.vercel.app/).

 ## Features

 - **Search Functionality**: Search contests by name.